Brazil, Indiana

 Brazil is a city in Clay County, Indiana, United States.
-The population was 7,912 at the 2010 census.
+The population was 8,176 at the 2022 census.
 The city is the county seat of Clay County.
-It is part of the Terre Haute Metropolitan Statistical Area.
-The current chief executive of Brazil is Mayor Brian Wyndham (Democrat).
+It is part of the Terre Haute metropolitan area.
+There is a fountain from the country of Brazil; Brazil often flies the Brazilian, Indiana flag, and U.S. flag alongside one another at the fountain.

 History

-In the 1840s, the owners of the farm which would later originate the city of Brazil decided to name their farm after the country of Brazil, because that country was often the subject of news at the time.

-The city was founded in 1866 under the name of that farm.

-As of now, Brazil is a part of the Terre Haute Metropolitan Statistical Area.
-Clay county, which was formed in 1825, originally had Bowling Green as its county seat; the county seat was relocated to Brazil in 1876, following the city's incredible development.
+In the 1840s, the owners of the farmland that would later become the city of Brazil decided to name their farm after the country of Brazil.
+The city was founded in 1866.
+As of 2024, Brazil is part of the Terre Haute Metropolitan Statistical Area.
+Clay County, formed in 1825, originally had Bowling Green as its county seat.
+The county seat was relocated to Brazil in 1876 following the city's development.